 SUPPORT legislation clarifying endangering welfare of minor language.
 In State of Oregon v.
 Hobbs, the court found that possession and use of illicit drugs in a home where children reside is not enough to prove beyond a reasonable doubt that the defendant's home was a place where "unlawful activity involving controlled substances is maintained or conducted."
-Thus, drug use around minor children is not sufficient to prove a crime...
+Thus, drug use around minor children is not sufficient to prove a crime.
 This legislation would add the word "exposed" to an "unlawful controlled substance" in ORS 163.575 to allow for a charge when a person uses or possesses illegal drugs around children.

-SUPPORT legislation limiting the access to examine child exploitation material to a safe and controlled environment.
+environment.
 Current law requires prosecutors to copy and distribute images of child sexual abuse to defense counsel as required discovery material in any criminal case involving child pornography.
-This legislation would mirror federal law allowing access to and examination of the alleged illegal child exploitation material at a law enforcement agency.
-Thus, copies need not be made or distributed in any way.
+This legislation would mirror federal law allowing access to and examination of the alleged illegal child exploitation material at a law enforcement agency, so that copies need not be made or distributed in any way.